automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Afrovenator.md

 # Afrovenator
-## Description: One of the few carnivores ever to be dug up in northern Africa.
+## One of the few carnivores ever to be dug up in northern Africa.